Archer03/react-create-conveyor/README.md

   return <button onClick={() => setCount(count + 1)}>B{count}</button>
 }

-// use select to collect mappings
+// use select to collect mappings (select -> in order to cache variable reference)
 // use state to get values from root state
 // use memo to cache calculation
 // use task to define any assignment method